Steve Perry: 21st century

 On October 3, 2006, Perry's two solo projects, Street Talk and For the Love of Strange Medicine (both featuring previously unreleased material), and his Greatest Hits CD were remastered and re-released.
 Sony Legacy released Playlist: The Very Best of Steve Perry on January 13, 2009.

 At three concerts in 2014, Perry joined the indie rock band Eels during the encore and sang several songs.

 On April 7, 2017, Perry appeared alongside his Journey ex-bandmates for the first time since 2005 at the band's induction into the Rock and Roll Hall of Fame.
 Perry gave an acceptance speech, but chose not to perform with the band in deference to current Journey lead singer Arnel Pineda.

 Perry released a 10-track studio album, Traces, on October 5, 2018.
-A US Deluxe Edition was released at Target and has five bonus tracks.
+A U.S. Deluxe Edition was released at Target and has five bonus tracks.
 Perry has described the album as a "cathartic" and "emotional expression" about the loss of a loved one.
 The record is Perry's third studio work and his first since For the Love of Strange Medicine.

-On December 17, 2018, Perry released a cover of "Have Yourself a Merry Little Christmas."
+On December 17, 2018, Perry released a cover of "Have Yourself a Merry Little Christmas".

 In March 2019, Perry released a deluxe version of the Traces album, featuring five bonus tracks along with his first official music video in 25 years for "We're Still Here".

-Perry released a three-song holiday EP on November 1, 2019, Silver Bells.
+On November 1, 2019, Perry released a three-song holiday EP, Silver Bells.

 On November 5, 2021, Perry released his first-ever Christmas album, The Season, via Fantasy Records.

-On January 4, 2023, Perry confirmed that he would sing backing vocals on Dolly Parton's upcoming rock album in addition to singing a duet cover of "Open Arms" on the same album.
+On January 4, 2023, Perry confirmed that he sang backing vocals on Dolly Parton's rock album, Rockstar, in addition to singing a duet cover of "Open Arms" on the same album.

+On October 18, 2024, Perry announced that he would release a new holiday album, titled The Season 3, on November 8, 2024, through Dark Horse Records.